 "To help aid in identifying what might have used this 392 Amal I have posted

 photos and they are in the 7th group on first page.
-20mm bore on mounting
+20mm bore on mountingflange with a bolt spacing of 38mm.
+Thanks for your interest and help.

 Wally Skirman"